oracle-livelabs/security/database/advanced/avdf/avdf.md

         <copy>sudo su - oracle</copy>
         ````

-        **Note**: Only **if you are using a remote desktop session**, just double-click on the Terminal icon on the desktop to launch a session directly as oracle, so, in that case **you don't need to execute this command**!
+        **Note**: Only **if you are using a remote desktop session**, click on "Activities" at the top left of the desktop and click on terminal to launch a session directly as Oracle.
+In that case **you don't need to execute this command**!

     - Go to the scripts directory